-- You can run many megabytes of data through MD5 and still get only 128 bits to check - It is difficult for an attacker to modify your file and leave it with the same MD5 checksum - Gives your document an almost unique "fingerprint"
+- You can run many megabytes of data through MD5 and still get only 128 bits to check - An attacker cannot feasibly modify your file and leave it with the same MD5 checksum - Gives your document a unique "fingerprint" - Even with the recent attack, at best the attacker could add some corruption and leave the MD5sum unchanged.
+They could not insert any data of their own choosing.